JWH709/Buffoon-Builder/Notes/NOTES.md

 - Begin writing code that changes the returned elements based on the size of the screen.
 - Basic layout is complete, however, I still need to add media queries for individual components.
 The big fish to fry right now is changing between the lists and tabs without losing info.
 If I set the props for the type of the building list that's being displayed, the blocks will carry over when I change those types, however, when I use conditional rendering, all data is lost on switch.
 Maybe look into local storage to solve this problem?

+## July 29th:

+- Started by adding media queries for components.
+Everything seems to be in pretty good working order.
+I now have four buttons I need to style (realistically two), and a few small tweraks to make.
+I need to look into setting up local storage for my building lists/info.